diamonce/1s_week_build_ship_run/README.md

   * If you want to know how Kubernetes (k8s) cluster on Google Cloud Platform (GCP) was initially deployed please take a look at /demo/deploy/tf-gke-project/.

+  * Wondering how we manage secrets?
+Check out https://github.com/diamonce/1s_week_build_ship_run/blob/main/demo/deploy/tf-gke-project/modules/gke-dok-tele-status/main.tf
+    It is better practice to separate SECRET generation from source.
+So GCP Secret Manager is used to manage everything.
+And we only refer them in terraform.
+    NO SECRET GENERATION IN CODE.
+    So thos repo can be public.

+  * Argo or FLUX?
+We monitor with Argo.
+TODO: Start from scratch and use Flux!
+It is fun.

   * We are using precommit hooks framework at this repo.

   It adds additional checks which are configured at: .pre-commit-config.yaml